 I am sharing some of the best available travel apps that have been tried and tested.
 Some that have also helped out in the middle of nowhere.

-I will be marking the apps out 5, 5 being fantastic download it now.
+I will be marking the apps out of 5, 5 being fantastic download it now!

 This is a very reliable and trustworthy app.
 It's a navigation app, easy to download and comes as standard on many navigational systems.

 - You can add information along your journey for other Waze users ahead, such as an accident, a traffic queue or simply a mobile speed camera.

 - It will automatically reroute you the most expedient way if there is an accident or road closure ahead.
 Best of all this route will usually be one that others are not diverted to.